jianminchen/Leetcode_Julia/Leetcode weekly contest/ReadMe.md

 [weekly contest 128](https://juliachencoding.blogspot.com/search?q=weekly+contest+128) My favorite learning experience.<br>
 I am so exciting to reach the stage for me to challenge those hard level algorithms after the contest first.
 One day I can show up to solve in the contest. <br>

+**Weekly contest 132**<br>
+I only solved one tree algorithm.
+I could not solve the first easy level tree algorithm using dynamic programming.
+I ran out of time, and the bug in the code is easy to tell. <br>
+What I like to do is to work hard on algorithm practice.
+I have to push myself to work on algorithm problem solving daily, so that I will get used to those basic algorithm again. <br>

+I have to get back to work on more graph algorithm, dynamic programming algorithm. <br>